ruta-k/uGMRT-pipeline-old/README.md

 # uGMRT-pipeline
-This is a continuum data reduction pipeline for the Upgraded GMRT.
+This is a continuum data reduction pipeline for the Upgraded GMRT developed by Ruta Kale and Ishwara Chandra.
 To run the pipeline:

 casa -c ugmrt-pipeline-V17-uf.py